liftoffio/LiftoffAds-Unity/README.md

 LiftoffAds is a MoPub custom SDK network.

 1. Download the [Liftoff MoPub Adapter SDK][latest-mopub].
-2. Import the `.unitypackage` into your project.
+2. Unzip and import the `.unitypackage` into your project.
 3. Initialize MoPub manually with Liftoff as a custom mediated network.
-4. After building for iOS, make sure `LiftoffAds.xcframework` is included in `General -> Frameworks, Libraries and Embedded Content`, select `Do Not Embed`.
+4. After building for iOS, navigate to `Build Settings` and set `Runpath Search Paths` to `@executable_path/Frameworks`.

 The following code samples may be used as reference for initializing the LiftoffAds SDK through MoPub.
 Adjust the logic as necessary to meet the